Ernyoke/certified-aws-advanced-networking-specialty/02-vpc/ec2-networking.md

     ![Network Performance within AWS](images/EnhancedNetworking4.png)

+## Intel Data Plane Development Kit (DPDK)

+- It is a set of libraries and drivers for fast packet processing
+- While enhanced networking and SR-IOV reduce the overhead of packet processing between the instance and the hypervisor, DPDK reduces the overhead of packet processing inside the OS
+- Provides lower latency due to Kernel bypass
+- Offers more control, over packet processing
+- Requires lower CPU overhead

 ## EFA - Elastic Fabric Adapter

-- Is a type of ENI for EC2
+- Is a special type of ENI for EC2
 - We can have 1 of this type per instance
 - Can be added when the instance is launched or when the instance is in a shutdown state
 - EFI support **OS Bypass**: provides lower and more consistent latency and higher throughput than the TCP transport; it enhances the performance of inter-instance communication for scaling HPC and ML applications